usaee/CSE310/Module3/README.md

 # Cloud Database

-{Describe the cloud database you are using.}
-The cloud database I am using is used under a free subscription basis which allows access to ______ Gb of data storage.
+The cloud database I am using is used under a free subscription basis which allows access to 200 MB of data storage.

-{Describe the structure of the database that you created.}
 The structure of the created database is ...

 # Development Environment